wilath/recipe-book/README.md

 ## RealTimeDatabase

 **Firebase DataBase** is used to store all necessary data(users Data, microblog Data, recipes Data).
 Each main module communicates with service to either load or store data. real-time-database.service.ts is responsible for communication with Firebase.
 Proper interceptor requires a logged-in user to allow data traffic to Firebase.

-On start of the application data loading process is initiated via resolvers.
+## Data flow

+Each data flow is reactive and managed by the relevant services.
+To handle the data, the services use the RxJS library.

+Starting from registartion, AuthService fires data flow through UserData.service.ts and loeads users data from DataBase, which is needed if new user is being added to the App.
+Microblog/Recipes data is loaded respectivly on route via resolvers.
+Resolvers are firing data load only once, when app is initliazed.
+Upon taking an action, new data is immedietaly saved to DataBase.

+# Challanges

+While building this app, i encouraged many minor and major obstacles.
+I've learned from everyone of it and managed to improve on many fields.
+Here are some of them:

+- For the most of the time, I've struggled with proper data loading from Firebase RealTimeDatabase.
+DB does'nt save empty arrays, so I've faced many 'undefined' problems when trying to display data.
+I've solved that problems by mapping through data when receving from HTTP client and insertting empty arrays, this solution was quicker than consideration of 'undefined' type in many components.